-Fred Kirbo, Davis, Oklahoma, July 16 .- I recently closed a meeting at San Antonio, Texas, with one baptized.
+Fred Kirbo, Davis, Oklahoma, July 16.-I recently closed a meeting at San Antonio, Texas, with one baptized.
 The crowds and interest were good.
 I enjoyed the hospitality of those good brethren and the way they cooperated in the meeting.
 Brethren James and Perkins, as well as others, are to be commended for their untiring efforts to build up the church there.
 I am now at Lubbock, Texas, in a meeting, and I go next to Sand Grove, Texas, for a meeting.
-This place is near Temple, and we would be glad to have all cooperate some since we began.
+This place is near Temple, and we would be glad to have all cooperate in the work.

+John L. Reynolds, Box 201, Cercs, California, July 16.--I am in a good meeting at Corcoran, with the good brethren, who are very zealous in the work.
+While the crowds are small, yet the interest is good.
+We have had three preachers to attend some since we began.
 They are Brethren Chester King.
-Bar- at Cross Roads, near Crane, Mo.
-I rejoice to read the glowing ney Welch, and James Russell.
+Barney Welch, and James Russell.
 The enemy is busy in this state, and the soldiers of Christ must awake and fight hard, that by the help of God we make more advances.
-I am making my home with Brother Allen and wife, who are very grand
+I am making my home with Brother Allen and wife, who are very grand souls.

-John L. Reynolds, Box 201, Ceres, California, July 16 .-I am in a good meeting at Corcoran, with the good brethren, who are very zealous in the work.
-While the crowds are small, yet the interest is good.
-We have had three preachers to attend

-Perry D. Rector, Eola, Texas, July 15 .- We were very glad to have Brother Paul Nichols in a series of meetings at the North-Side Church of Christ recently, which resulted in five baptized and the church much strengthened.
+Perry D. Rector, Eola, Texas, July 15.-We were very glad to have Brother Paul Nichols in a series of meetings at the North-Side Church of Christ recently, which resulted in five baptized and the church much strengthened.
 We think Paul is a fine Christian boy and a good preacher.
 We are more determined to follow Christ instead of man than ever before.
 We are few in number, but we would appreciate any of the loyal preachers, who are passing this way, to stop over and preach for us.

-Ray Nichols, 849 Wilcox Ave., Hollywood, Calif., July 20 .-On June 23, I was with Bro.
+Ray Nichols, §49 Wilcox Ave., Hollywood, Calif., July 20.- On June 23, I was with Bro.
 Barney Welch in a meeting at Ceres, preaching there, myself, the 24th.
 In conpany with others, I went to Wichita Falls, Texas, for the all-day meeting, July 4, speaking with the other preachers.
-From there, I went to Carter, Okla., with Brother King, assisting in the song leading and otherwise preaching once.
+From there, I went to Carter, Okla., with Bröther King, assisting in the song leading and otherwise preaching once.
 I, especially, did some private teaching in this meeting, which I think, was profitable to me and the other party.
 I am now in Bro.
 King's home, having preached once at Lees Summit.

 J. L. Sims, Rte.
-4. Ada, Oklahoma, July 13.-The West 6th St. Church of Christ closed a good meeting last evening, of two weeks duration, with Bro.
+4, Ada, Oklahoma, July 13.-The West 6th St. Church of Christ closed a good meeting last evening, of two weeks duration, with Bro.
 H. E. Robertson doing the preaching.
 The crowds were fair during the entire meeting.
 While there were no additions, yet the preaching was very good, and we feel that much good was done.
 The seed of the kingdom was sown, and we trust we shall reap a harvest in the future.
 The church was strengthened, and we learned to love Bro.
 Robertson for his work's sake, and we pray for him and his loved ones.